spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 * Your RDS instance URL.
 * Your DB credentials.

-You can easily obtain all these things by logging in to the AWS console and searching for "Parameter Store".
-Please make sure that you ahve selected the right AWS region before you search.
-Now, you can enter "DB" in the search to list all the Parameter Store entries for the DB.
+You can obtain all these things by logging in to the AWS console and searching for "Parameter Store".
+Ensure that you have selected the right AWS region before you search.
+To list all the Parameter Store entries for the DB, you can enter "DB" in the search.
 You are looking for the following parameters:
 - /codebuild/base_task_definition/SPRYKER_DB_HOST
 - /codebuild/base_task_definition/SPRYKER_DB_ROOT_USERNAME
 - /codebuild/base_task_definition/SPRYKER_DB_ROOT_PASSWORD